-This trigger point comes from the splenius cervicis muscle.
+Neuromuscular therapy for releasing splenius has the classic “corkscrew” maneuver.
+Preparation for that technique is critical for comfort, ease of release and lasting results.
 The trigger point is actually near C7 at the base of the neck but does not release easily or completely when the costovertebral joint of T3 is displaced.
+Shearing in the lower cervical vertebrae is also important to assess and address.
+This post reviews sequencing for the treatment of that muscle.

 Follow up with smoothing and stretching.